swcarpentry/good-enough-practices-in-scientific-computing/index.md

 those belonging to different papers or other publications should be grouped together.

-Opinion is divided on whether the `results` directory should be placed under version control.
-If we borrow conventions from software development (just as we borrowed version control itself) the answer is no.
-But there are some benefits to putting results under version control in data analysis projects.
-First,
-it gives collaborators immediate access to current processed data, results, figures, etc., without needing to regenerate it all.
-Second, version control facilitates *diffing*, i.e., seeing the differences between old and new states of files.
-Diffs can be used to see the downstream effects of actions like upgrading a piece of software, refactoring a script, or starting with a slightly different dataset.

-If results files are kilobytes or a few megabytes in size, we therefore recommend keeping them under version control.
-Anything more than this,
-and something else should be used for management.

 The figure below provides a concrete example of how a simple project might be organized following these rules.
 The root directory contains a `README` file that provides an overview of the project as a whole and a `CITATION` file that explains how to reference it.